defenseunicorns/delivery-aws-iac/examples/complete-managed-nodegroup/README.md

 # EKS Cluster Deployment with new VPC & Big Bang Dependencies

-This example deploys the following Basic EKS Cluster with VPC
+This example deploys the following Basic Managed EKS Cluster with VPC

 - Creates a new sample VPC, 3 Private Subnets and 3 Public Subnets
 - Creates Internet gateway for Public Subnets and NAT Gateway for Private Subnets